deislabs/glass/readme.md

 # Glass: a toolkit for building WebAssembly cloud services

+> This project is experimental, and in its very early stages of development.
+> They authors strongly encourage people not to take a dependency on the project
+> at this time.

 Glass is a collection of building blocks for defining and implementing lightweight services that allow users to submit applications as Wasm components and execute them in a WebAssembly sandbox when a configured event source